yousaiditchewie/yousaiditchewie-v2/src/pages/blog/music-careers-that-make-the-most-money.md

 ### Here’s what a well-rounded music career could look like...

 Having a diverse set of skills gives you more opportunities to _get hired_, but more importantly, **it gives you more opportunities to generate steady income**.
 Imagine being an instrumentalist that writes and teaches.
 Teaching private lessons typically generates steady, predictable income (cancellations aside).
 It’s also flexible, so you can still take paying gigs as a player.
-Even better, if you teach from the web, you can give lessons while on the road, giving you double pay.
+Even better, if you teach from the web, you can give lessons while on the road, giving you **double pay**.
 Through all of this, if you can keep steady writing sessions or continually write and record your own music, you can build up a repertoire that you can either license online or sell as a self-published project.

 > Raw talent is not enough to make a sustainable music career.

 You have to be disciplined to do things that don’t even seem musical or creative.
 But over time, dedication and discipline pay off more than talent ever could.

-I’d love to hear your wins and struggles on your music career journey.
-Tweet me [@yousaiditchewie](https://twitter.com/yousaiditchewie), and subscribe below for more content like this.
+If you found this article helpful, follow me on social media [@yousaiditchewie](https://instagram.com/yousaiditchewie), and subscribe to my newsletter below.